yaramohamadi/Deep_Learning_Projects/SimCLR analysis/README.md

 <img src="imgs/4.png" data-canonical-src="imgs/4.png" width="400" />

 Choosing a correct Augmentation technique can help obtaining a better representation.
 However it is not that effective!
 Also removing the hardest negative pair results in worse performance.
 Because in self-supervised learning, the hard-negative pairs are crucial and important in achieving good results.

+Note that due to computational limits, training was only done for 20 epochs.
+In case of training for more epochs, better results can be achieved.